 - ERMC is a cross-disciplinary management level enterprise risk committee that (i) facilitates risk discussions and monitors the implementation of effective risk management practices and (ii) assists risk owners with identifying, defining and monitoring risk exposures.
 ERMC documents the key risks we face, and how we monitor and manage those risks.
-Its membership includes our CEO, Chief Risk Officer, General Counsel, Chief Financial Officer, Executive Vice President of Operations and IT, Chief Sales Officer, Chief Compliance Officer, and Head of Internal Audit.
+Its membership includes our CEO, all of our Executive Vice Presidents, our Chief Compliance Officer, and our Head of Internal Audit.
 The chair of ERMC provides updates to the board-level Risk Committee, the CEO and the Executive Chairman. - Internal audit was established by the Audit Committee to review and assess the activities of the Company in all functional areas and reports to the Chair of Audit Committee.
 Internal audit provides management and the Audit Committee with reasonable assurance that the risk management and internal control systems throughout the Company are adequate and operating effectively.
 We require that internal audit remain at all times independent of any activity it reviews in order to provide objective and credible assessments on behalf of the Company.